Mullein: A Natural Ally for Women Over 40

 Respiratory Support

 Mullein is renowned for its ability to soothe respiratory ailments.
-With age our respiratory systems may become more vulnerable.
+With age our respiratory systems may become more vulnerable, especially as the immune system changes with age.
 Mullein’s expectorant and mucolytic properties can help clear mucus and ease coughs.

-This can be especially comforting during seasonal changes. it is also important during hormonal changes that may affect mucus membranes.
-Mullein is effective for addressing respiratory issues like Bronchitis, Asthma, Coughs, and Colds, but is can also provide symptomatic relief for COPD (Chronic Obstructive Pulmonary Disease).
+This can be especially comforting during seasonal changes.
+It is also important during hormonal changes that may affect the mucus membranes.
+Mullein is effective for addressing respiratory issues like Bronchitis, Asthma, Coughs, and Colds, but it can also provide symptomatic relief for COPD (Chronic Obstructive Pulmonary Disease).

 Sleep Improvement